-The city of Bordeaux, the 9th largest city in France by number of inhabitants in 2009, is the capital of the Aquitaine region and the Gironde department (33).
-When we arrive in Bordeaux, we start to enter the south-west of France.
+The city of Bordeaux, 9th largest in France in population size in 2009, is the administrative centre of the Aquitaine region and Gironde department (33).

-Bordeaux is also thanks to its wines that Bordeaux enjoys a worldwide reputation and one cannot evoke the city without thinking of its famous vineyards.
+It is also thanks to its wines that Bordeaux enjoys worldwide renown, and it is impossible to describe the city without thinking of its famous vineyards.

-The Bordeaux winegrowers spread over more than 100,000 hectares and are known on 57 appellations including some of the most prestigious such as Margaux, Saint Julien, Pomerol, Pauillac, Pessac Léognan, Saint Emilion, Saint Estèphe and Sauternes.
+The Bordeaux wine-growing area extends over more than 100,000 hectares, and is known for 57 different denominations of which some are extremely prestigious, such as the wines of Margaux, Saint Julien, Pomerol, Pauillac, Pessac Léognan, Saint Emilion, Saint Estèphe or Sauternes.

-Several criteria favour good Bordeaux wine, including the Gulf Stream (hot ocean current) and pine forests that protect Bordeaux vineyards from strong winds.
+Various criteria are favourable to good Bordeaux wine, such as the Gulf Stream (a warm ocean current) and the pine forests which protect the Bordeaux vineyards from strong winds.

-The famous Dune du Pyla, located in La Teste-de-Buch, less than an hour from Brit Hotel Soretel, the Bassin d’Arcachon is less than 40 minutes away, a fascinating opening on the Atlantic Ocean and a great producer of famous oysters (the largest oyster producers in Europe).
+The famous Dune du Pyla, situated in La Teste-de-Buch, less than an hour from the Brit Hotel Soretel; the Bassin d’Arcachon less than 40 minutes away, a fascinating window to the Atlantic Ocean and large producer in famous oysters (the largest oyster farm in Europe).